Ramprasad-Group/polyga/tutorials/basic/basic.md

 planet.complete_run()
 ```

-To start, the script imports polyga and it's utility functions (polyga.utils),
+To start, we import polyga and it's utility functions (polyga.utils),
-then imports some special functions I wrote for this example.
+then import some special functions I wrote for this example.
 ```Python
 from polyga import polygod as pg from polyga import utils